 get involved

-Our Parks & Recreation department provides educational and recreational programming year-round and is responsible for keeping our parks maintained and safe.
-Take a look at the following opportunities and apply today to be a V.I.P!
+The city provides educational and recreational programming year-round and is responsible for keeping our parks maintained and safe.
+If you enjoy the outdoors, perhaps you’d like to become a VIP.

 How to Apply